+TOPIC

-TOPIC The connection between environmental stability and human impact
+The connection between environmental stability and human impact

-The following list of short videos follow the timeline progression of what occurred and the logistics of planning, removing the dam and restoring the river.
+This list of short "linked" classroom videos follow the timeline progression of what occurred during planning, removing the dam and restoring the river.

-- 1. Historic Impacts on Rivers (need hyperlink to this website page) - 2.
-White Pine Logging Era (need hyperlink to this website page) - 3.
-Worth Of A River (need hyperlink to this website page) - 4.
-Purpose and Life of a River (need hyperlink to this website page) - 5.
-What Voices & Values Matter (need hyperlink to this website page) - 6.
-Balancing Emotion, Science & Facts (need hyperlink to this website page) - 7.
-When A Dam Dies (need hyperlink to this website page) - 8.
-A River Restored (need hyperlink to this website page)
+- 1. Historic Impacts on Rivers

+- 2. White Pine Logging Era

+- 3. Worth Of A River

+- 4. Purpose and Life of a River

+- 5. What Voices & Values Matter

+- 6. Balancing Emotion, Science & Facts

+- 7. When A Dam Dies

+- 8. A River Restored